-Should I choose Geology or a joint honours in Geology and Physical Geography?Watch
+Should I choose Geology or a joint honours in Geology and Physical Geography?Watch this thread

 So I'm going to be applying to unis this coming year and I've been set on doing a geology and physical geography degree and while I absolutely LOVE geography, the more I read into geology the more I'm starting to gain a bit more preference for it over geography.
 At the moment I've done AS levels in Maths, Geography, Biology and Physics, and am dropping Biology.
 Originally, I was thinking of doing a pure physical geography degree and it's only been the 6 months or so I've considered doing it as a joint honours with geology, and now that I'm starting to like geology more I don't know whether I should apply for a plain geology degree as all the books and other things I've read have fascinated me I've never been taught geology in an academic setting so am still unsure.
 Any advice would be helpful.

 Your A Levels are well suited to both a geology and/or geography degree, so there's nothing to worry about in that regard - especially since most geology degrees assume no prior knowledge of the subject and therefore start from basics.